robots.txt Validator & Tester

 Can AI bots like ChatGPT be blocked via robots.txt?+

 Yes.
-OpenAI's GPTBot, Anthropic's ClaudeBot, Perplexity's PerplexityBot and Google's Google-Extended can all be blocked via robots.txt.
-Important: These bots respect robots.txt voluntarily β€” it does not replace legal protection.
+OpenAI's GPTBot, Anthropic's ClaudeBot, Perplexity's PerplexityBot and Google's Google-Extended all respect robots.txt.
+Add a block like User-agent: GPTBot followed by Disallow: / to prevent ChatGPT from crawling your site.
+These bots respect this voluntarily – it does not replace legal protection.

 What does Disallow: / mean?+

 Disallow: / blocks a crawler completely from the entire website.
-If set for User-agent: * or specifically for Googlebot, Google cannot crawl and index the website β€” a critical SEO error requiring immediate attention.
+If set for User-agent: * or specifically for Googlebot, Google cannot crawl or index the website.
+This is a critical SEO error requiring immediate correction.
+The validator flags this as a critical error.

 What is the difference between Disallow and noindex?+

-Disallow prevents crawling but does not necessarily prevent indexing.
-The noindex meta tag requires the page to be crawled first.
-For reliable non-indexing, combine both: allow crawling but set noindex.
+Disallow prevents crawling but does not guarantee non-indexing.
+Google can still index a URL if other pages link to it, even without crawling it.
+The noindex meta tag prevents indexing but requires the page to be crawled first.
+For reliable non-indexing, combine both: allow crawling but set noindex on the page.

 Related Tools